 |Sangat Tinggi||Tinggi Sedang||Kurang Tinggi||Spesial|

 Over 3000 m elevation

 There are currently 226 Ribus, plus 93 Spesial peaks.
 The ‘Spesial’ category has a number of uses.
 Firstly, Ultra prominent peaks in the Malaysian provinces of Sabah and Sarawak on the island of Borneo and the Timor Leste part of Timor island are included here.
 Other Spesial Ribus are deemed of particular interest.
 For example Anak Krakatau is a mere 324 metres high, but is a Spesial because of its volcanic activity and great historical interest.

 ‘Bagging’ is an informal term which means ‘collecting’.
 Hill and mountain bagging is very popular in Great Britain, and there are numerous list for different countries and counties.
 The great thing about lists is that they offer an incentive to get out there and visit places you might not normally think to go.

-Be the first to hear of Dan’s hiking plans (plus forthcoming monthly meets at salubrious venues around town).
+Be the first to hear of Dan’s hiking plans (plus occasional meetings at salubrious venues).

 Download GPS tracks for lots of popular and obscure Ribus, including different routes up and down the same mountains.
 Tracks are contributed by hikers – please contribute your tracks.
 Recently added: Gunung Talakmau